catseye/Feedmark/README.markdown

 *   dump an inverted index of each property found, and its entries
 *   write out an Atom (née RSS) feed containing the parsed entries
 *   parse all of the "Items of Note" lists in The Dossier
+*   archive locally all the web objects linked to in the entries

 Example Feedmark documents can be found in the `eg/` directory.